myromec/Ciphers/README.md

-This small program allows you to encrypt your message using the Gronsfeld cipher.
-It supports two languages: Russian and English.
+These are small programs that allow you to encrypt messages using three ciphers.
+Each program is designed separately for easier analysis of their operation.